web-infra-dev/modern.js/packages/document/module-doc/docs/en/api/config/dev.md

 ## storybook

 :::warning
 **Deprecated**: This configuration is deprecated and only applicable to Storybook V6.
-Please see [使用Storybook](/guide/basic/using-storybook) to get more info.
+Please see [使用 Storybook](/guide/basic/using-storybook) to get more info.
 :::

 ### storybook.webpack